patorinaldi/TicTacToe/README.md

-TicTacToe - CS50 Final Project
+# TicTacToe - CS50 Final Project
+###

+### Desciption:

-Welcome to TicTacToe, a classic game reimagined with a twist of AI!
+Welcome to TicTacToe, a classic game with a twist of AI!
 This project, written in Java, is my final project for the CS50 course.
 It allows you to play TicTacToe against an AI with two difficulty levels: Easy and Hard.
-Challenge yourself to see if you can outsmart the AI or just enjoy a casual game with a friend.
+Challenge yourself to see if you can outsmart the AI or just enjoy a casual easy game.
-Features
+#### Features
 🎮 Game Modes

     Single Player Mode: Play against the AI with two difficulty levels:
         Easy Mode: The AI plays randomly 50% of the time, giving you a chance to outwit it.
         Hard Mode: The AI uses the MINIMAX algorithm to play a perfect game.
 Good luck beating it!
-    Two Player Mode: Play against a friend in a classic TicTacToe match.

 🧠 AI Implementation